Loftus Charitable Trust

 Overview

-The Loftus Charitable Trust was established on 5 October 1987 by the Loftus family, owners of the watchmaking firm Accurist.
+The Loftus Charitable Trust was established on 7 October 1987.
 The trust is a private grant-making foundation focused exclusively on supporting Jewish communities and causes.
-With total income of ??364,361 and expenditure of ??515,179 in the year ending April 2024, the trust operates throughout England and Wales.
-The foundation takes a traditional philanthropic approach, making donations to other charitable organizations rather than operating its own programs.
+With total income of £364,361 and expenditure of £515,179 in the year ending 5 April 2024, the trust operates throughout England and Wales.
+The foundation takes a traditional philanthropic approach, making donations to other charitable organisations rather than operating its own programmes.
 The trust appears to function as a family foundation with a focused mission on Jewish religious, educational, and welfare causes.

 Funding Priorities

-The trust operates as a traditional grant-making charity without publicly defined grant programs or tiers.
+The trust operates as a traditional grant-making charity without publicly defined grant programmes or tiers.
 Application methods and funding cycles are not publicly disclosed.

 Priority Areas